hamza-Algohary/java-syllabus-for-educators/syllabus.md

     - A contstructor is a function that runs when an object is made.
     - Constructors can take arguments.
     - Constructors can be overloaded
+### More on Classes and Objects
+    - final revisited
+    - static explained
 ### Don't use uninitialized objects (references actually)
     - NullPointerException Quick Look (Don't go into any detail, just the basic case)
     - creating an array of objects